kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Credit History has missing value or not ?

 There are missing values in variables.
-We should first identify the variables have missing value then estimate those values wisely depending on the amount of missing values and the expected importance of variables.
-So, here our first task is to check the variable has missing values in the data set and how many observation has missing values.
+We should first identify the variables have missing value then estimate those values wisely depending on the number of missing values and the expected importance of variables.
+So, here our first task is to check the variable has missing values in the dataset and how many observation has missing values.

 ```{python}